aikei/text-transformer/docs/spec.md

 23. When the user removes any transform element from the __transforms__ panel, the text in the __output__ panel text area should change too, reflecting the change in text transformation.
 24. When the user adds any transform element to the __transforms__ panel, the text in the __output__ panel text area should change too, reflecting the change in text transformation
 25. When the user changes any parameter of any transform element, such as changing the key in the `AES` transform element, the text in the __output__ panel text area should change too, reflecting the change in text transformation

+## App Bar

+34. When the page loads, the user should see an App Bar (id="trs-app-bar").
+35. When the page loads, the user should see a menu button (id='trs-app-bar-menu-button') in the leftmost part of the App Bar.
+36. When the page loads, the user should see a github icon (id="trs-app-bar-github-button") to the right of the menu button.
+37. When the page loads, the user should see a twitter icon (id="trs-app-bar-twitter-button") to the right of the github icon.
+38. When the user clicks the app bar menu button(id="trs-app-bar-menu-button"), they should see a dropdown with a single option "About" (id="trs-app-bar-about") open.
+39. When the user clicks the "About" option in the topbar menu dropdown (id="trs-app-bar-about"), they should see a popup (id="trs-about-popup") saying: "Text transformer.
+Author: Andrei Chernikov".
+40. When the user clicks the github icon (id="trs-app-bar-github-button") the github repo page should open in another tab: https://github.com/aikei/text-transformer.
+41. When the user clicks the twitter icon (id="trs-app-bar-twitter-button", the twitter page should open in another tab: https://twitter.com/aikei_en